-Korell, a Republican, was the representative for Oregon's 3rd congressional district from 1927 to 1931.
+Korell was the representative for Oregon’s 3rd congressional district and was a Republican.
+He served from 1927 to 1931.

 From Dec 1927 to Mar 1931, Korell missed 33 of 175 roll call votes, which is 18.9%.
 This is on par with the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.